 People choose careers in Salesforce BECAUSE of the flexible working – Salesforce themselves promotes this!
 You don’t have to offer 100% remote roles, but if you’re interviewing a stellar candidate and they want to work from home one day a week, that’s a pretty reasonable request in this day and age.
 So, embrace flexibility!

 Create a culture on your team that promotes taking risks and trying things outside of the box without judgement or repercussion.
 Let people experiment, learn and grow (within reason) and offer them consistent, constructive feedback.
 Creating a learning culture fosters loyalty and a sense of comradery that will keep your employees around longer than any benefit or salary ever will!

 3. Keep your compensation competitive

 Though salary is not the main driver for some, it is still important.
 Do your research on how much Salesforce professionals are being paid elsewhere and make sure you are competitive, whether that’s in salary, bonus or benefits.
 Try to ensure that your salary bandings account for Salesforce professionals, for example, a Salesforce Administrator might otherwise be classed as Admin Support; or a Salesforce Developer as a general IT Programmer.

 Here is a salary guide based on some of our 2019 Salesforce placements, which I hope will help.

-If you need advice on salaries or any other aspect of hiring or retaining Salesforce talent in 2020, please do not hesitate to contact me.Posted over 1 year ago
+If you need advice on salaries or any other aspect of hiring or retaining Salesforce talent in 2020, please do not hesitate to contact me.Posted almost 2 years ago